Yesterday's signals, distilled, A look back at March 20.

 The Bet: The consumer and enterprise assistant can sustain a scaled, high-margin business on top of OpenAI’s own models before infra costs compress.

-Your core infra provider is now also your most aggressive application competitor — with a mandate to monetize the exact workflows you’re trying to own.
+So What?
+Your core infra provider is now also your most aggressive application competitor, with a mandate to monetize the exact workflows you’re trying to own.

 Expect faster product iteration, more bundled features, and more aggressive upsell into enterprise accounts that today buy “just the API.”
 The line between “platform” and “vertical app” is gone; OpenAI is choosing to play both.